 Decompression isn’t appropriate for everyone, and any honest provider will tell you that upfront.
 You’re not a candidate if you’re pregnant, have severe osteoporosis, or have had spinal fusion surgery in the area being treated.
 The forces involved could cause harm in those situations.

-What to Expect: Treatment Plans and Timelines
+What to Expect During Treatment

 The Real Question: Is It Worth Trying?